Research Robots Humanoid Applications Industries Technology Contact

 Category Requirements

-Sensors 2D/3D LIDAR for navigation; RGB cameras for visual tags; UHF RFID readers.
+Sensors 2D/3D LiDAR for navigation; RGB cameras for visual tags; UHF RFID readers.

 Robot Capabilities AMR base with SLAM navigation; telescoping mast for vertical reach (up to 12m).

-Infrastructure Standardized rack labeling (QR/Barcode) or RFID tags on pallets/items; Flat flooring.
+Infrastructure Standardized rack labeling (QR/Barcode) or RFID tags on pallets/items; flat flooring.

 Software Stack Fleet Management System; WMS Integration Middleware (REST API/SOAP).